Gormanston College: Grounds

-The college consists mainly one building and is attached to the residential castle.
-The grounds, straddling County Meath and County Dublin, contain a river, a wood and a small 9-hole golf course.
-There are several playing fields, in two different locations but contiguous with the college.
+The college consists primarily of one building, and is attached to the residential castle.
+The grounds, straddling County Meath and County Dublin, contain a river, a wood, and a small nine-hole golf course.
+There are several playing fields, in two different locations but contiguous to the college.
 The college and grounds are located between the Dublin–Belfast motorway and the old main Dublin–Drogheda road.
-The eastern face of Gormanston Castle looks to the sea, down a long straight field, known as "Cromwells Avenue".
+The eastern face of Gormanston Castle looks onto the sea, down a long straight field, known as "Cromwells Avenue".
 A "yew walk" leads down to the graveyard, where several of the Order, both priests and nuns, as well as some students, are buried.
 The old coach road from Dublin to Belfast runs alongside the eastern college boundary walls.

 History

 The apostolate of education has been a core ministry throughout the 800-year history of the Franciscan Order.
 Prior to the Reformation schools attached to the local Franciscan abbey/friary were a common feature of Franciscan ministry.
 With the closure of the monasteries in the reign of Henry VIII this apostolate came to an abrupt end.
 The gradual relaxation of the Penal Laws saw a re-structuring of the Order in Ireland and the opening of a number of schools, notably in Clonmel and Athlone.

 The ministry of education carried out in Gormanston has its immediate roots in the Seraphic College opened at Capranica 50k North of the city of Rome in 1883.
 Originally intended as a training college for aspirants to the Franciscan Order it was decided to transfer the college to Multyfarnham Abbey Co.
 Westmeath in 1896 where it was to evolve into a secondary school.
 The new college dedicated to St. Louis was opened in 1899.
 By the 1940s Multyfarnham in size and location was deemed no longer adequate by the Order.

 The Order had purchased the Gormanston Estate in 1947 and its proximity to Dublin made it an ideal and accessible location for a modern college.
-The first boarders were received in Gormanston in 1954 and the new college was opened in 1956.
 The first boarding students were received in 1954 and the new college was opened in 1957.
-The first students graduated from the College in 1957, a number of whom returned to become rectors at the College, Pat McSweeney OFM, Bob Doyle OFM, Paddy "Paddy" Timothy OFM.
+The first students graduated from the college in 1957, a number of whom returned to become rectors at the college, Pat McSweeney OFM, Bob Doyle OFM, Paddy "Paddy" Timothy OFM.

 Prior to the establishment of the school, Gormanston Castle and demesne had been in the possession of the Preston family who have been Viscounts Gormanston since the fourteenth century.

 In 2014, the school elected to enter the Free Education scheme, previous to that they had been a fee paying school.
 Fees are still charged for boarders.